yetanalytics/lrsql/doc/aws.md

 - Name the Stack, and review the CIDR ranges to make sure they do not conflict with existing network topology in your AWS account, and adjust as needed
 - Deploy the Stack

 After deployment is complete CloudFormation should give you access to an 'Outputs' tab which contains the details about the created subnets.
-You will be referencing these subnets extensively in the next steps so it's advisable to keep this tab open.
+You will be referencing these subnets extensively in the next steps, so it's advisable to keep this tab open.

 ### Step 3: Database

 In this step you will deploy the Postgres Aurora database.
-In this step and the next one this guide will only cover the necessary parameters for deployment, and will assume that the default was accepted for all the others.
+The remainder of this guide will only cover the necessary parameters for deployment, and will assume that the default was accepted for all the others.

 - Similar to Step 2, create and name a new stack and upload the DB template (1_db.yml)
 - Parameters